Quark-Meson Coupling Model, Nuclear Matter Constraints and Neutron Star Properties: Equation of State of baryonic matter

 In PNM, $\rho_{\rm n}$ = $\rho$ and $\rho_{\rm p}$ = 0.
 Although PNM does not exist in nature, it is seen as a first approximation to matter in the outer core of neutron stars at densities higher than $\rho_{\rm 0}$.
 The density dependence of the energy per particle of PNM is poorly known, except for the fact that PNM does not bind \emdash i.e. the energy per particle is positive at all densities.

 At very low densities, below $\sim$ 0.1 $\rho_{\rm 0}$, experiments with cold Fermi atoms have yielded information about strongly interacting fluids, similar to low density matter in neutron star crusts.
 Dutra {\it et al.}~\cite{Dutra:2012mb} studied these constraints in detail.
 In this work we concentrate on the higher density region, above $\sim$ 0.1 $\rho_{\rm 0}$, as the QMC model may have limited applicability at very low densities.
+In the absence of experimetal data in this density region we can only use theory for a comparison.

 Very recently, Tews {\it et al.}~\cite{Tews:2012fj} presented the first complete N$^{\rm 3}$LO calculation of the PNM energy, and Hebeler and Furnstahl~\cite{hebeler2013} investigated the energy per particle in PNM at sub-saturation densities using two- and three-nucleon CEFT interactions that were consistently evolved within the framework of the similarity renormalization group.
 We compare their results with the QMC predictions in Fig.~\ref{fig:PNMEnergyPerPart}.
 Clearly the QMC prediction for the density dependence of the energy per particle in PNM is very similar to that of Tews {\it et al.}~\cite{Tews:2012fj} at sub-saturation density, with a somewhat steeper increase at densities above saturation.